eldoy/waveorb-site/app/pages/doc/assets.md

 <link href="/bundle.css" rel="stylesheet" type="text/css">
 ```

-When you run `waveorb build` the build script will send a special header called `x-waveorb-build` to instruct the server that [we are building.](/doc/command-line.html#build)

 You can also use the `script` and `style` functions instead of HTML tags as a convenience:
 ```js
 ${$.script('/js/app.js')}